lu-m13/OptimalStyleTransfer/README.md

 1. Install Torch from http://torch.ch/

-2. Download encoders, decoders from [here](https://drive.google.com/open?id=1uv1m15RqTwgWQog7BMAW38bDVE7BkzO4)
+2. Download encoders, decoders from [here](https://drive.google.com/open?id=1uv1m15RqTwgWQog7BMAW38bDVE7BkzO4) and unzip it to models/

 3. For single image usage, see demo.sh